icecube/skymap_scanner/README.md

 ```

 #### 2. Launch Each Client
 The client jobs can submitted via HTCondor from sub-2.
 Running the script below should create a condor submit file requesting the number of workers specified.
-You'll need to give it the same `BROKER_ADDRESS` and `AUTH_TOKEN` as the server, and the path to the startup json file created by the server.
+You'll need to give it the same `BROKER_ADDRESS` and `BROKER_AUTH` as the server, and the path to the startup json file created by the server.

 On sub-2, suggest setting `--timeout-to-clients` and `--timeout-from-clients` to a reasonable number like 3600s.
 This should keep workers long enough to process through the reconstructions and release them once the jobs are complete.

 ##### Figure Your Args
 ```
     --broker BROKER_ADDRESS \
-    --auth-token AUTH_TOKEN \
+    --broker-auth BROKER_AUTH \
     --timeout-to-clients SOME_NUMBER__BUT_FYI_THERES_A_DEFAULT \
     --timeout-from-clients SOME_NUMBER__BUT_FYI_THERES_A_DEFAULT
 ```